API Reference

 | name | String | Name of the base template. |

 | customFields | Object | Map corresponding to the template data.
-The keys of the map are the names of the fields defined in the base template.
-The values are the actual instantiated values entered by the user for the associated variation.
-For instance, if a template was created with a single field "currentDiscount" of text type, customFields could be equal to the object {"currentDiscount": "-10% on all orders today!"}. |
+The keys are the names of the fields defined in the base template.
+The values are the instantiated values that you entered for the associated variation.
+For example, if you created a template with a single text field "currentDiscount", customFields could equal {"currentDiscount": "-10% on all orders today!"}. |

 A Goal object represents a Key Performance Indicator (KPI) defined in the Kameleoon app.